 This is the most obvious thing you need to eat to be alive.
 The more calories you consume, the more power you get.
 And having enough powers is the most important thing if you want to survive.

-You need to have some food sources in your bug out bag that is lightweight and easy to prepare.
+You need to have some food supplies in your bug-out bag that is lightweight and easy to prepare.
 But taking a lot of food with you can be a problem.
+The chances are that it will be quite a complicated task to cook food in an emergency situation.
 Some products do not last long, and the products that do can be pretty heavy if you take many.
 Better think about food extraction.
 The land can provide different hunting ways, fishing, maybe even finding mushrooms, berries, and fruit.
 So be ready to pack some tools that can help you to get additional food wherever you are.

 Magical Food Bars

 Actually, there is no real magic, but the way these food bars work really makes you surprised.
 Calorie Dense Food Bars contain 2400 calories per bar.
 Though it differs depending on age and activity level, adult males generally require 2,000-3000 calories per day to maintain weight.
 So these food bars can do their work of keeping you alive pretty easily.
 You can eat them on the go and do not worry about a thing.
 They are pretty small and lightweight, which means you can take many of them in your bug-out bag.
 Also, they usually expire only after 5 years since they were made.
 A great choice overall.